Skip to main content

 }

-After a successful test (the supplied endpoint returned an HTTP code 200), you can activate your webhook.
-Now, every response will also be sent as a post request to the URL.
+After a successful test (HTTP status code 200), activate your webhook.
+From now on, each new submission will be sent to the specified URL.

 Simple Webhook Payload